MicrosoftDocs/Viva/Viva/glint/setup/set-up-user-roles.md

 Add members to a User Role by choosing one of the following options:

-- Attribute Rules - [Use rules](#create-an-attribute-rule-based-user-role) like location or department to populate a User Role.
-This will dynamically change with your employee data uploads.
+- Attribute Rules - [Use rules](#create-an-attribute-rule-based-user-role) based on attributes like location or department to populate a User Role.
+This dynamically changes User Role membership with employee data uploads.
 - Import - Use a CSV or XLSX file to [import employees](#import-user-roles-in-bulk) for this User Role.
-This removes attribute rules from this User Role.
+This addition method removes attribute rules from the User Role.

 > [!TIP]
 > Switching from Attribute Rules to Import will remove attribute rules.
 Switching from Import to Attribute Rules will override any employees uploaded.